TheMarlboroMan/clipaint/README.md

 # cli paint

-## What is this
+## What is this?

-Little things to keep myself entertained.
+Little things to keep myself entertained, namely a small program to paint with your terminal.

 There are a couple of dependencies so far for this: